samuel-casey/Cookbook-api-js/README.md

 ## Requirements

-1. Start your server from the terminal.
+1. Start your server from the terminal by running: `npm run dev`
 2. Your connection and seed files are already set up for you.
 Start by working through the prompts inside
 * `Author.js`
 * `Cookbook.js`